What makes the best blanket - cotton, wool, or fleece?

 We found that cotton is the best material for blankets because it stays soft with lots of use and washing, keeps you cozy and warm on a cold day, and is perfectly breathable for use in the summer.
 We also love how easy they are to care for - because of their durability, cotton blankets can be washed in the washing machine on cool or warm, and dried at a low heat.

 The durability and softness of cotton inspired us to design our own woven cotton blanket - The Heritage Blanket.
 Featuring an updated herringbone style, these blankets are woven in Maine, and made with 100% American grown cotton.
-Available in Prairie Yellow, Coastal Blue, and Desert Blush, you are sure to find the perfect blanket to color up your space.

 In short, we decided to partner with our manufacturing team in Maine to weave our Heritage Blankets with 100% American grown cotton to give you a blanket that is the perfect blend of soft, warm, and breathable.
 It's perfect for every season, and goes with any style.
 With free shipping and free returns, plus a 100 Night Sleep Trial, what are you waiting for?
 Give these cotton blankets a try today.